Chailey Heritage School

 Chailey Heritage School is a special school located in North Chailey, East Sussex, England.
 It is owned and operated by the Chailey Heritage Foundation.
 The school is for children and young adults, aged between 3 and 19, with complex physical disabilities and associated learning difficulties.
 The school has a sixth form.
 It is a charity.
 There is boarding accommodation on the site.
 NHS services are based at the same location.

 History

 Chailey Heritage School was founded in 1903 by Grace Kimmins and Alice Rennie for children with physical disabilities.
 The founding organisation was called the Guild of the Brave Poor Things.
 The school moved site three miles within Chailey in 1936.

 The 2002 inspection noted that the school was choosing to admit children with increasingly complex levels of need.

 Buildings

 The school has a chapel, St Martin's Chapel, which is a Grade II listed building.
-It was built in 1913; the architects were Ninian Comper and his son.
+It was built in 1913; the architects were Ninian Comper and his son John.